dustinpfister/blog_posts/_posts/python-lists.md

 ## 3 - removing elements from a list

 So there is adding elememnts to a list that might increase the range of a list, but then there is also removing elements from a list.
+When it comes to this there are a number of ways to go about doing so.
+There is a del keyword, but then also a number of sequence class methods that can also be used to remove elements from a list.
+So in this section I will be going over soem quick simple examples of removing elements from a list.

 ### 3.1 - del